Best night vision binoculars 2024: Our top picks to see in the dark

 The bottom line:

-🔎 ATN Binox 4K: 120FPS recording is the main attraction here, as is the real-time, shareable rangefinder information. ★★★½
+🔎 ATN Binox 4K: A highly functional pair of binoculars complete with120fps recording and real-time, shareable rangefinder information. ★★★½

-For capturing fast-motion videos in low light or tough weather, the ATN Binox 4K should be considered a must-have.
-These binoculars can share real-time rangefinder data with others through mobile devices and send laser tags.
-This feature is particularly useful for coordinating team positioning when observing or photographing wildlife outdoors.
+These binoculars can share real-time rangefinder data with others through mobile devices, and send laser tags.
+This feature is particularly useful for coordinating the positioning of a group out observing or photographing wildlife outdoors.
+Thanks to an IR illuminator, the ATN Binox 4K boasts a range up to 3,280 ft (1,000 m).

-One thing we like about the ATN Binox 4K is its extremely low power consumption, with an internal battery that can last up to 15 hours and a USB-C charging port.
-A micro SD card is needed for storage, however, you will need to supply your own as it doesn't come with one included.
+One thing we like about the ATN Binox 4K is its extremely low power consumption.
+Its internal battery can last up to 15 hours, and it's chargeable using a USB-C charging port.
+A micro SD card is needed for storage, and you will need to supply your own as it doesn't come with one included.

 Swipe to scroll horizontally